offbynull/offbynull.github.io/docs/data/learn/Game Theory/input/input.md

  * `{bm} non-cooperative game theory` - A branch of game theory where players are either unable to communicate or unable to make binding agreements.
 An example of non-cooperative game theory is competing firms that are hampered from colluding due to anti-trust laws.  `{ref} gt:p12`

- * `{bm} ordinal payoff/(ordinal payoff|ordinal pay-off)/i` - A game where the preferences of discrete outcomes are ranked using numbers.
+ * `{bm} ordinal payoff/(ordinal payoff|ordinal pay-off|ordinal game)/i` - A game where the preferences of discrete outcomes are ranked using numbers.
 For example, the preference for the type of cake to consume at a birthday party may be ...

-   0. no cake available
+   1. no cake available
-   1. non-chocolate cake
+   2. non-chocolate cake
-   2. chocolate cake
+   3. chocolate cake

-   Item 2 (chocolate cake) is preferable over item 1 (non-chocolate cake), which is preferable over 0 (no cake).  `{ref} gt:p12`
+   Item 3 (chocolate cake) is preferable over item 2 (non-chocolate cake), which is preferable over 1 (no cake).  `{ref} gt:p12`

- * `{bm} cardinal payoff` - A game where the preference of outcome is based on quantities (e.g. amount of money) rather than a ranking of discrete items based on preference (ordinal payoffs).  `{ref} gt:p12`
+ * `{bm} cardinal payoff/(cardinal payoff|cardinal pay-off|cardinal game)/i` - A game where the preference of outcome is based on quantities (e.g. amount of money) rather than a ranking of discrete items based on preference (ordinal payoffs).  `{ref} gt:p12`

  * `{bm} selfish and greedy` - A player that focuses exclusively on itself when evaluating outcomes (selfish) and has preference for an outcome where it gains more over less (greedy). `{ref} gt:p18`